The 5 Best Types of Foods for Sleep

 Tryptophan is an essential amino acid that our bodies can’t self-produce.
-It’s needed as a precursor to melatonin, the “‘sleepy hormone.”
-Having a wholesome dinner with foods rich in tryptophan could help you fall into an easy, deep sleep.
+It’s needed as a precursor to melatonin,aka the “‘sleepy hormone.”
+Having a wholesome dinner with foods rich in tryptophan could help you fall into an easy, deep sleep later.

 - Bone Broth

-Vitamin B6 helps your body with the proper functioning of the nervous system by metabolizing proteins and fats, as well as converting food energy to glucose.
-It converts tryptophan to niacin and serotonin to regulate your sleep patterns.
+Vitamin B6 assists the proper functioning of our nervous system by metabolizing proteins and fats, as well as converting food energy to glucose.
+B6 converts tryptophan to niacin and serotonin to help regulate sleep patterns..

 - Sunflower Seeds